42seeds/0/0/hsari.md

 These operate as additional layer on top of your existing OS.
 Mostly used in PC's.

 <font color="#ffff00"><b>AppArmor</b></font>
 App armor is an security system, proactively protects the operating system and applications from external or internal threats.
+AppArmor offers simpler, path-based approach to security.

 <font color="#ffff00"><b>SELinux</b></font>
 Is a security architecture for Linux systems that allows administrators to have more control over who can access the system.